Teach English in Thailand

 Will I have access to internet?

 Broadband internet is easily accessible throughout Thailand, and most of the schools have wi-fi internet connection.
 Most accommodations have internet available, but the cost will be up to you.
 Many internet cafes are available throughout Thailand, and mobile internet SIM cards are available for about 800 THB per month.
-During orientation you will have access to the wifi at the hotel for free.
+During orientation and TESOL course you will have access to the wifi at the accommodation for free.

 Will I have access to a phone?

+We’ll help you get set up with a plan during orientation.
 You can bring your own phone to use in Thailand, as long as it is unlocked and able to use a new SIM card.
+You can get your phone unlocked in Thailand if you are unable to before you arrive, for around $50 USD.
 If you aren’t bringing your own phone, you can purchase one in Thailand for about $20 USD.
 Plans are pre-paid and very inexpensive.
 Calls to the US costs about 30 cents per minute on the cell phone plans.
-We recommend that you

 What if I don’t speak Thai?